The short answer is: in most cases, it has caused more problems than it helped. So I developed an ‘open version’.

 We make excuses, procrastinate and find reasons to put off visiting again.

-You want actually want to go to the gym or class… you sincerely intend to go … and you paid for membership in good faith at the time …. but another part of your mind is not sold on the idea of going, and that’s the part of your subconscious mind that would resist hypnosis in therapy.
+We may truly want to go to the gym or class… we sincerely intend to go… and we paid for membership in good faith at the time…. but another part of our mind is not sold on the idea of going, and that’s the part of our subconscious mind that would resist hypnosis in therapy.

 Resistance itself is very understandable.